openpracticelibrary/openpracticelibrary/DEVELOPING.md

 ## Deploying

 When changes are merged to master, the `build.sh` script will run, and the site will be deployed to https://openpracticelibrary.com.
-The site will then be deployed.
 The [build log](https://app.netlify.com/sites/openpracticelibrary/deploys?filter=master) shows the status of each build.